The-Marcy-Lab-School-Assignments/full-stack-project-remix-joshuacakinyemi-collab/README.md

-# Todo App — Full-Stack Case Study
+# Playlist App — Full-Stack Case Study

-A full-stack Todo app built with React, Express, and Postgres.
+A full-stack Playlist app built with React, Express, and Postgres.
 Demonstrates session-based authentication, session rehydration, auth-dependent data fetching, and conditional rendering — the same patterns students use in their full-stack projects.

+This is meant for people who want to share and/or Make a stylize playlist.

 ## User Stories